kid-cavaquinho/minimal-api/README.md

 =================

 ## Introduction

-This sample project is build using the [minimal APIs] feature approach and demonstrates:
+Minimal APIs are a simplified approach for building fast HTTP services with minimal code and configurations.

-* A project structure for your application.
+This sample project demonstrates:
-* Techniques you can use for integration testing an ASP.NET Core 7 web application.
+* A domain-modeled project structure.
+Each module expresses what it does and what it needs.
+(Inspired by the carter project and ports and adapters architecture).

-Minimal APIs are a simplified approach for building fast HTTP APIs with ASP.NET Core.
-You can build fully functioning REST endpoints with minimal code and configuration.
+* Techniques you can use for integration testing.

 [minimal APIs]: https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-4/#introducing-minimal-apis